-The haemostasis laboratory is located in the Haemophilia Centre, and provides a comprehensive clinical and laboratory service for the diagnosis, treatment and management of all bleeding or thrombotic diseases.
+The haemostasis laboratory is located in the Haemophilia Centre at the Kent and Canterbury Hospital provides a comprehensive clinical and laboratory service for the diagnosis, treatment and management of all bleeding or thrombotic diseases.

-The departmental team consisting of consultant haematologists, biomedical scientists and support staff undertaking a range of routine and specialised investigations.
-This team works alongside a larger multidisciplinary team consisting of nursing, physiotherapy, and administrative staff all based within the Haemophilia Centre to ensure each patient requires the support they need.
+The team includes consultant haematologists, biomedical scientists and support staff who undertake a range of routine and specialised investigations.
+They work alongside a larger multidisciplinary team consisting of nursing, physiotherapy and administrative staff, all based within the Haemophilia Centre to ensure each patient requires the support they need.

 These investigations are undertaken if there is a clinical history of excess blood loss for whatever the reason (for example, post operation or during menstruation).
 There are numerous reasons that cause excess bleeding.
 By establishing this, it is far easier to minimise any future risk that may arise.